-Upper Broken Creek - priority 1b watering ac tion Target reach: community than reaches 2 and 3 Reach 1: Reach 1 is a priority to receive environmental water in 2022-23 as it supports a more diverse and abundant native fish community than reaches 2 and 3.
+Upper Broken Creek - priority 1b watering action Target reach: Reach 1: Reach 1 is a priority to receive environmental water in 2023-24 as it supports a more diverse and abundant native fish community than reaches 2 and 3.
 Reach 1 also supports a large permanent platypus population.
 Environmental water delivered to reach 1 will provide environmental benefits to reaches 2 and 3.
-Compliance point Waggarandall Weir Potential watering action Upper Broken Creek water quali ty management flows: 50-100 ML/ 'day Expected watering effects Water quality (DO) is maint ained for native fish, platypus and macroinvertebrates.
-Environmental objectives Maintain self-sustaining po Maintain conditions for self-sustaining populations of native fish.
+Compliance point Waggarandall Weir Potential watering action Upper Broken Creek water qualit ty management flows: 50-100 ML/ day Expected watering effects Water quality (DO) is mainta ained for native fish, platypus and macroinvertebrates.
+Environmental objectives Maintain conditions for self-sustaining populations of native fish.
 Maintain self-sustaining populations of macroinvertebrates.
 Maintain the platypus population and support successful breeding and juvenile dispersal.
-Climate scenario variations Extreme dry Dry Average Wet Required · Volume (ML) 500-1000 500-1000 500-1000 500-1000 Assumption Flow of 50-100 ML/day for 10 days Short high pulses of water will be effective in maintaining water quality Flow of 50-100 ML/day for 10 days Short high pulses of water will be effective in maintaining water quality Flow of 50-100 ML/day for 10 days Short high pulses of water will be effective in maintaining water quality Flow of 50-100 ML/day for 10 days Short high pulses of water will be effective in maintaining water quality Rationale for delivery in 2022-23 This watering action may be req intense rainfall and fire. uired to manage poor water qualit y.
-This could be the result of flood: s, low and cease to flow events,
+Climate scenario variations Extreme dry Dry Average Wet Required • • Volume (ML) 500-1000 500-1000 500-1000 500-1000 Assumption Flow of 50-100 ML/day for 10 daysFlow of 50-100 ML/day for 10 daysShort high pulses of water will be effective in maintaining water qualityShort high pulses of water will be effective in maintaining water qualityShort high pulses of water will be effective in maintaining water qualityShort high pulses of water will be effective in maintaining water qualityShort high pulses of water will be effective in maintaining water qualityShort high pulses of water will be effective in maintaining water quality Rationale for delivery in 2023-24 This watering action may be requintense rainfall and fire. uired to manage poor water qualit y.
+This could be the result of flood s, low and cease to flow events,